evakathie/ux-portfolio/projects/user-knowledge-base.md

 <h3>Theoretical concept</h3>

-<p>The general concept of the User Insights Knowledge Base is to take as much raw data, which is data from interactions or touchpoints with users — like protocols from user interviews, analytics data or emails from users — into the database and then derive more valuable data from it, like user insights, Personas or an Opportunity Solution Tree (which I will explain further).</p>
+<p>The general concept of the User Insights Knowledge Base is to take as much raw data, which is data from interactions or touchpoints with users — like protocols from user interviews, analytics data or emails from users — into the database and then derive more valuable data from it, like user insights, Personas or an Opportunity Solution Tree (which I will explain further below).</p>

 <p>Additionally, the User Insights Knowledge Base is kept searchable through keywords for every data point, links to other related data points and other important tags, like for our software the “User-Roles”.
 Since we have a b2b product family in the foreign exchange market, a user role for us would for example be “FX Trader” or “Trade Support”.</p>